apiles/unikv/docs/unikvd-protocol.md

 When you DELETE this address, the key will be deleted.

+When KEY is set to `_list`, a list of all the keys will be returned in JSON format.

 ## System Namespace

 When you get `/v1/_system/*`, you are visiting system namespace.